 sudo usermod -aG sudo username

-Now, simply enter these commands into the terminal.
-The first command renames the user, the second sets the user's home directory.
+Now, enter these commands into the terminal.
+The first command renames the user; the second sets the user's home directory.
 You may need to copy any files from the old home directory to the new if any were created.

-You can now delete the new user as we won't be needing it again.
+You can delete the new user now, as we won't need it again.

 sudo userdel username